Chapter 8: “Trying to Save the Refugees”

 How did your act of kindness make you feel?

-The National Council of Jewish Women prepared meals to the refugees on the ship.
+The National Council of Jewish Women prepares meals for the refugees on the ship.
 Why did these women go out of their way to do this?

 Why was it unpopular in the US to help European Jews at that time?